jamesread/EMEA-SA2-Training/configFlannel.md

 host.
 Remember that a /16 network (65535 host addresses) is larger than a /24 network (254 host addresses).

 Submit the configuration to the etcd server.
-Use the public IP address of the master node.
-If this is an OpenStack VM you will need to look up the public IP address on the OpenStack Horizon dashboard.
+Use an IP address that the other nodes can reach the master node with to upload the data.
+If this is an OpenStack VM you will need to look up the IP address on the OpenStack Horizon dashboard.
+Use the internal IP in this case.

 ```
 # curl -L http://x.x.x.x:4001/v2/keys/coreos.com/network/config -XPUT